nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The information format entered is invalid

     * 1a1.
-WardWatch shows an error message.
+WardWatch shows an invalid description error message.

       Use case resumes at step 1.

 * 2a.
 The Appointment date format is invalid.

     * 2a1.
-WardWatch shows an error message.
+WardWatch shows an invalid date format error message.

       Use case resumes at step 1.